wmaynard/chat-service/README.md

 Joining a room and sending a message alike should then be used to update client-side chats.

 Rooms do not hold messages indefinitely.
 The capacity is configurable in the constant `Room.MESSAGE_CAPACITY`.
-When at capacity, any new messages will push old ones out.
+When at capacity, any new messages will push old ones out, although **stickies** are ignored.
 For customer service purposes, `Reports` and `Snapshots` both create complete copies of data that are stored independently from this limit.

 Chat can be used as a method to nearly instantaneously notify users.
 By sending messages with different message **types**, we can silently pass data to clients.
 To prevent this from becoming a monolithic service, this functionality should remain exclusive to *communication with or between the players*.
 Customer service interactions and emergency game notifications are acceptable, but anything else should spark a discussion into new services.
 For more information see the **Messages Notes** section.